meziantou/Meziantou.GitLabClient/docs/coverage.md

     - [ ] `default_branch_protection`: See Options for default_branch_protection.
 Default to the global level default branch protection setting.
     - [ ] `shared_runners_minutes_limit`: Pipeline minutes quota for this group (included in plan).
 Can be nil (default; inherit system default), 0 (unlimited) or > 0
     - [ ] `extra_shared_runners_minutes_limit`: Extra pipeline minutes quota for this group (purchased in addition to the minutes included in the plan).
-    - [ ] `shared_runners_setting`: See Options for shared_runners_setting.
-Enable or disable shared runners for a group’s subgroups and projects.
 - [ ] [Remove group](https://docs.gitlab.com/ee/api/groups.html#remove-group) `DELETE /groups/:id`
     - [ ] `id`: The ID or URL-encoded path of the group
 - [ ] [Restore group marked for deletion](https://docs.gitlab.com/ee/api/groups.html#restore-group-marked-for-deletion) `POST /groups/:id/restore`